paulbrodersen/netgraph/README.md

 ```

 Finally, it is sometimes convenient to change the graph itself "on the fly" (not just the layout).
-To that end, the class `InteractivelyCreateDestroyGraph` supports addition and deletion of nodes and edges.
+To that end, the class `InteractivelyConstructDestroyGraph` supports addition and deletion of nodes and edges.
 However, so far, only unweighted graphs are properly supported.

 ![Demo of InteractivelyCreateDestroyGraph](https://media.giphy.com/media/3ICKutOjeWxRf1Wmeh/giphy.gif)